This page is referenced by:

 This consideration of the Temple’s true identity overtakes Piranesi’s customary process of annotation, as the image contains only a “2” that indicates the other temple, leaving readers to infer that the Temple of the Sibyl must, although not designated as such, be “1.”
 The caption resembles a discursive footnote, with abbreviated references to sources (“Lib.
 3,” etc.).
 It is also notable for its meticulous duplication of varied fonts: his own Italian is rendered in slanted italic, and Latin quotations from typeset text are transcribed in a rigid Roman type from which the temple’s carved inscription is differentiated by more generously spaced capital letters.

-The emphasis on typography—produced by hand-engraved text—suggests a careful approach to the study and reproduction of evidence that is on striking display, as Heather Hyde Minor has argued, in the “visual citations” and elaborate footnotes of his Della magnificenza ed architettura de’ romani, published in the same year (118-142) as this engraving.
+The emphasis on typography—produced by hand-engraved text—suggests a careful approach to the study and reproduction of evidence that is on striking display, as Heather Hyde Minor has argued, in the “visual citations” and elaborate footnotes of his Della Magnificenza ed Architettura de’ Romani, also published in 1761 (118-142).
 These references to inscriptions and sources both ancient and modern point readers in different directions, within and beyond the image, between languages and across centuries.
 Piranesi’s antiquarian references seem to resemble the image’s human figures, whose gestures suggest, on one hand, an effort to overcome the distance between past and present that the image foregrounds in its composition while mimicking, on the other, the frantic jumping from one citation to another in the caption, from print to inscription.
 (JB)